 Slow cookers have a rep as the carnivore’s kitchen appliance–the busy cook’s vessel for meaty, long-simmered stews and pot roast-style dishes–but vegetarian recipes fare as well, if not better, in a Crock Pot.
 There’s no browning step and veggies suck up a lot of flavor in the slow-cooking process.
-So if the change in seasons has you craving lighter and leaner meals, try a few vegetarian slow cooker recipes featuring spring vegetables.
+So if the change in seasons has you craving lighter and leaner meals (or if you’re finding meat is scare at the grocery store right now…), try a few vegetarian slow cooker recipes.

 You don’t often see the words “hearty” and “vegetarian” in the same sentence, but this root veggie stew is an exception.
 Readers raved about the homey, sweet flavors and note that it’s the perfect base recipe for a vegetarian stew–feel free to substitute different types of squash and root veggies.
 Get our Slow Cooker Root Vegetable Stew recipe.